Kauai: The Food that Keeps Me Coming Back

 South Shore:

 I spend as little time down on the south shore as possible–but most people spend the majority of their time there.
-That’s good, because there are dozens or more reviews of where to eat down in Koloa and Poipu.
+That’s good, because there are dozens or more reviews from other websites of where to eat down in Koloa and Poipu.
 The area is just too busy for me, so while I’ve eaten at a lot of the places in the area I just don’t want to go back to many of them.

 Mark’s Mixed Plate.
 The Beef Stew is the star here.